-EasyItalianNews.com is based on a site I used for my own language learning (not Italian) and which, once I’d got used to the odd formatting, I got into the habit of reading and listening to every day.
+EasyItalianNews.com is based on a site I used for my own language learning (not Italian) and which, once I’d got used to the odd formatting, I quickly fell into the habit of reading and listening to every day.

 Within a few months, my comprehension of spoken and written texts had improved considerably, though I still didn’t understand everything I heard and read.

-No matter – listening and reading each day gave me the exposure to the language I’m learning that I wouldn’t otherwise have had, perhaps hundreds of hours in total.
+No matter – listening and reading each day gave me the exposure to the language I’m studying that I wouldn’t otherwise have had, perhaps hundreds of hours in total.

 How to use EasyItalianNews.com